 The shuttles operate in a dedicated lane on the lower/arrivals level where they won't compete with other airport traffic and will take guests from any terminal to the new pickup area.
 Shuttles come every 3 to 5 minutes during peak hours.
 They will make a maximum of 2 stops before heading to LAX-it.
 LAX staff will be available at each shuttle stop to help with wayfinding, questions, luggage loading and assistance for guests with disabilities.

-The new shuttles and LAX-it are designed with people with disabilities in mind and go beyond regulatory compliance to be ADA-friendly.
+The new shuttles and LAX-it are designed with accessibility in mind and go beyond regulatory compliance to be ADA-friendly.
 All LAX-it shuttles are ADA accessible with low floors (no stairs) and feature wheelchair ramps for those who need them.
 Customer service agents at each shuttle stop are trained to offer (and call) the LAWA ADA shuttle or to provide assistance to board the ADA compliant LAX-it shuttle if they prefer.
 At LAX-it, crosswalks are built at grade, restrooms allow for easy access without ramps, and an adult-changing station is available on site.

 For more information about accessibility, visit the LAX-it website.